I’m an executive coach with training from the well regarded Henley Business School (University of Reading) graduate coaching programme.

 A typical bundle of sessions for a coaching client to achieve what they want, would be 4 to 6 sessions and with each session being around 60 minutes long.
 The sessions would typically be about 2-3 weeks apart, which gives good time for the coachee to reflect and think and sometimes do a bit of homework (notes and ideas that might help them move towards their goal).
 But the number of sessions, session length and the scheduling, will be agreed to suit the individual client and what it is that they want to achieve.

 In our connected post-pandemic world, most of the coaching I do these days is online, using Teams, Zoom, or GoogleMeet style platforms.
-So not different really to how an awful lot of business is now conducted.
+So, not that different really to how an awful lot of business is now conducted.
 Online sessions generally work well for coachees, removing the complications of travel and meeting location co-ordination.
 That said, if meeting face to face is going to work better for you, then we can discuss how we might do this.

 I always begin a new coaching engagement with a free 30 min intro session.
 This is a chance for both of us to get to know each other a little, make sure that the fit is right, and ask initial key questions.
 If everything feels correct and appropriate, then we can do the diary-management piece and plan a convenient time for the first full coaching session.